OFFER DEADLINE28/04/2019 23:00 - Europe/Brussels

 We invite prospective candidates who envisage HUH as their host institution to be part of our application support program:

-Prospective research fellows will be selected by HUH supervisors and invited to Bergen between the 29th to the 31st May 2019 for a MSCA-IF application writing workshop, free of charge.
+Prospective research fellows will be selected by HUH supervisors and invited to Bergen for a MSCA-IF application writing workshop on June 3-5, 2019, free of charge.

 HUH will reimburse all travel and accommodation costs for the participants.